Sydney Property Auction Bidding

 How It Works

-1. Authority to Bid Form – this is submitted to the auctioneer on or before the auction day
+• Authority to Bid Form – submitted to the auctioneer prior to auction day

 Possible Outcomes

-2. Passed In: If the property is passed in and you're the highest bidder, I'll assist with post-auction negotiations, keeping the auction conditions in place until midnight on auction day.
+If the property is passed in and you are the highest bidder, I manage post-auction negotiations under auction conditions (held until midnight that day).

 Costs & Fees